cjbarrie/academictwitteR/README.md

 To cite package ‘academictwitteR’ in publications use:

   - Barrie, Christopher and Ho, Justin Chun-ting.
-2021. "academictwitteR: an R package to access the Twitter Academic Research Product Track v2 API endpoint."
-  *Journal of Open Source Software* 6(62):1-2.
+(2021). academictwitteR: an R package to access the Twitter Academic Research Product Track v2 API endpoint. *Journal of Open Source Software*, 6(62), 3272, https://doi.org/10.21105/joss.03272

 A BibTeX entry for LaTeX users is: